Customs Anti-smuggling Act

 Article 35

-Where import cargoes, export cargoes, through cargoes, transit cargoes, bonded cargoes, parcels, baggage, and container stored in a vessel, aircraft, vehicle, any other means of transport or other places of storage are under Customs custody, or have been sealed or locked by Customs, any person who repackages, moves, conveys such goods or alters their marks, or breaks the seals or opens the locks thereof, shall be be imposed with a fine of no less than NTD 6,000 and no more than NTD 60,000.
+Where import goods, export goods, through goods, transit goods, bonded goods, parcels, baggage, and container stored in a vessel, aircraft, vehicle, any other transportation means or other places of storage are under Customs custody, or have been sealed or locked by Customs, any person who repackages, moves, conveys such goods or alters their marks, or breaks the seals or opens the locks thereof, shall be imposed with a fine of no less than NTD 6,000 and no more than NTD 60,000.
 The fine may be doubled in case of the violation is severe by nature, and may be imposed continuously if that carrier or operator fails to follow Customs instruction to correct the misconduct within a given time limit.

 Article 36